emdonahue/schtml/README.md

 ```

 ### Running the Code
-Tests can be run with `guile -L . test.scm`
+Tests can be run with `raco test tests.rkt`

-For a simple website generator, import the library, generate the HTML/CSS string, and write it to the appropriate files with `(with-output-to-file "index.html" (lambda () (display (my-html-function))) 'replace)`
+For a simple website generator, import the library, generate the HTML/CSS string, and write it to the appropriate files with `(with-output-to-file "index.html" (lambda () (display (my-html-function))))`